coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - deleteValue TableName if ColumnName == Value  -  Deletes a value from a specified table.
   - Note: Value should be in "" if string.

+- editValue TableName set ColumnName = NewValue if ColumnName == Value  -  Edit the value of a specified column in a specified table.
+  - Note: Value and NewValue should be in "" if string.

 - deleteTable TableName  -  Deletes a table.

 - exit  -  Exits the program.